Whole food plant-based Nutrition Advice

 What is a whole foods diet?

 It means as natural as possible.
-Organic is better but not essential.
+Organic is better as it has less chemical residues from farming, but not essential to kick start your health.

 Look for this organic flag symbol, from eggs, flours, coconut oil, olive oil as well as vegetables.